 The Sibenik region covers about 1,000 square kilometers and is composed of an island and a coastal region, and its hinterland.
 The county of Sibenik has 242 islands, islets and rocks.
 Most of this archipelago lies in the north-west part of Sibenik's waters and is very indented, bare and sparsely inhabited.

 The county of Sibenik has only 10 island settlements.
 The most numerous group of islands are the Kornati, widely known for their bizarre shapes and luxurious and magnificent landscapes.
 From Sibenik bay the open sea and the islands are reached through a narrow winding channel about 10 kilometers long and 300 - 1200 meters wide.
+More than enough reasons that makes Šibenik yacht charter a perfect summer holiday option.

 A view of Sibenik reveals the unique harmony of urban poetics of the town and its natural surroundings.